abgulati/Privion/README.md

             pip install nemo_toolkit['asr']
             ```

-        - This might change your NumPy version to one incompatible with other dependencies, so lastly:
+        - This might change the version of NumPy & Transformers to one incompatible with other dependencies, so lastly:
             ```
             pip install numpy==2.2.6
+            pip install transformers==4.57.3
             ```

     4. Recommended ASR Settings in Privion: